Using SQL Statements with Databricks

 Retrieving the Table Version

 Using the DESCRIBE HISTORY SQL statement, an overview of the table history can be retrieved.
 This includes information such as the operations, user, and timestamp for each change to a Delta table.
-By default, table history retention is 30 days, but can be adjusted in Databricks.
+By default, table history retention is 30 days, but it can be adjusted in Databricks.

 In FME, an SQLCreator or SQLExecutor transformer can be used to perform the DESCRIBE HISTORY statement to discover what versions exist for a Databricks Delta table.
 We can also add Attributes to Expose using the Populate from SQL Query function.
 This will return information such as the version, timestamp, userId of who performed the change, clusterId, and more.